cerner/fhir.cerner.com/content/millennium/r4/base/entities/device.md

     * May be provided with the `_id` parameter.
 Example: `_id=214938095&_revinclude=Provenance:target`
     * May be provided with the `patient` parameter.
 Example: `patient=12742397&_revinclude=Provenance:target`

-* When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
-Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilised for patient persona.
+* When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the scope corresponding to the Authorization Type, such as `user/Provenance.read`, `patient/Provenance.read` or `system/Provenance.read`.

 ### Example